 Our anti-hedging and anti-pledging provisions are covered in our Insider Trading Policy.
-Under the policy, directors, employees, consultants with access to material nonpublic information and any other individuals designated by our Chief Financial Officer or Chief Legal Officer ("Covered Persons") are prohibited from engaging in transactions to hedge or offset value declines in the value of our securities, such as short selling, put or call options, forward sale or purchase contracts, equity swaps and exchange funds.
+Under the policy, directors, employees, consultants with access to material nonpublic information and any other individuals designated by our Chief equity swaps and exchange funds.
 Covered Persons are also prohibited from pledging our securities as collateral for loans.
 No Covered Person may purchase our securities "on margin" or pledge our securities as collateral for a loan.